-The pipeline heuristics are written as special CASA tasks, appearing with a hif or hifa (for interferometric) or hsd (for single-dish) prefix.
-They can be viewed and executed within CASA in exactly the same way as other CASA tasks (if one has launched CASA with "--pipeline").
-For example, one can view the possible inputs for the task hifa_importdata by typing inp hifa_importdata recipes.
-This enables a manual "mix and match" mode for data reduction and imaging that combines standard CASA pipeline tasks with other CASA commands or python code to produce scripts that are better tuned to the idiosyncrasies of a specific dataset.
-The exact pipeline commands that will reproduce the standard recipe are delivered with each dataset, in a script called member.<mous_uid>.<recipe>.casa_pipescript.py (see §5.4 below).
-One can edit and add to that script to implement "mixed mode" processing.
+The pipeline heuristics are written as special CASA tasks, appearing with a hif\ or hifa\ (for interferometric) or hsd\ (for single-dish) prefix.
+They can be viewed and executed within CASA just as any python function (if one has launched CASA with "--pipeline").
+For example, one can view the possible inputs for the task hifa\importdata by typing ?hifa\importdata.

-To see all the tasks available in CASA, type taskhelp.
 The pipeline heuristics use CASA tasks wherever possible to perform the data reduction or imaging.
-E.g. the pipeline bandpass calibration & flagging task hifa_bandpassflag calls the CASA bandpass task, and the interferometric imaging task hif_makeimages calls the CASA imaging task tclean.
+E.g. the pipeline bandpass calibration & flagging task hifa bandpassflag calls the CASA bandpass task, and the